 3. Let your painting dry, then glaze it.

-If the painting’s already done and looks too light, you may be able to go over it again with a glaze to make it darker.
+If the painting’s already done and looks too light, you may be able to go over it again with a glaze to make it darker, like so:

 First, let it dry thoroughly—your painting must be bone-dry for a glaze to work.
-In a moist climate that would be letting it dry overnight.
-Mix the same colors again, or mix them slightly darker, then gently go over the light areas again with a glaze.
+In a moist climate that means letting it dry overnight.
+Mix the same colors again (or mix them slightly darker) then gently go over the light areas again with a glaze.

 Paint area by area until the entire painting is one or two steps darker.
 Keep hard edges intact by letting them dry completely before adding any adjacent glazes.